 - Amanda Dolan is a phenomenal narrator.
-She makes the pages come alive in the ears, if you know what I mean.
-Regal accent for the queen, awesome rambling skills that show Mare is actually nervous, fabulously "bitchy" voice for Evangeline, etc. Dolan might even top Fontgang.
-(Don't worry, Lauren.
+She makes the pages come alive in the ears if you know what I mean.
+Regal accent for the queen, awesome rambling skills that show Mare is nervous, fabulously “bitchy” voice for Evangeline, etc. Dolan might even top Fontgang.
+(Don’t worry.
 I still like your skills.)

-- Someone tell me the song title and composer of the music at the beginning and the end of the audiobook, because I love it.
-It has this ominous feel that I like.
-Oh, and I admit I'm a music geek.
+- Someone tell me the song title and composer of the music at the beginning and the end of the audiobook because I love it.
+It has this ominous feeling that I like.
+Oh, and I admit I’m a music geek.

 - There are some things I question.
 1) Why would you use a shield that contains Mare’s powers if you’re trying to kill her?
 I mean, you KNOW her power.
 2) I don’t think I caught how Silver blood became silver.
 Is it something as simple as, I don’t know, putting a bit of silver in Botox before injecting it? *strokes imaginary beard thoughtfully*